 Each CAS project receives a roughly NOK 3.5 million grant, which is managed by each project's leader(s).

-CAS is also indirectly funded through its partnerships with Norwegian universities and university colleges.
+CAS is also indirectly funded through its partnerships with Norwegian universities, university colleges and research institutes.
 The partnerships, which last for five years and may be renewed, are structured to benefit CAS, the institutions, and the researchers themselves:

-- Faculty members who hold permanent research positions at CAS' partner institutions are granted extra sabbatical leave by their home institution during their stay
+- Faculty members who hold permanent research positions at CAS' partner institutions are granted sabbatical leave by their home institution during their stay.

-Researchers who are not employed by any of CAS' partner institutions often use their sabbatical to participate in a CAS project.
-However, group leaders can also set aside some of their budget to cover the teaching replacement costs for fellows who would otherwise be unable to participate in the project.
+Researchers who are not employed by any of CAS' partner institutionsshould preferably use their own sabbatical / research term to participate in a CAS project.
+However, project leaders can also set aside some of their budget to cover the teaching replacement costs for fellows who would otherwise be unable to participate in the project.